 Share this post

-Previously: Part 2 we talked about the basics of Electric Vehicle charging, and revealed the Solar Gallon.
+Previously, we talked about the basics of Electric Vehicle charging in Part Two, and revealed the Solar Gallon.

 We rely on cars.
-Cars bring us to work, to Hannaford, or up to camp.
+Cars bring us to work, to Hannaford, or around New England to explore mountains and coasts.
 We make serious investments into owning cars with a good reputation, and we spend a lot of money to make sure they stay in motion.
 Now, electric vehicles, particularly when powered by the sun, have improved the cost of reliability forever.

 What is the real cost of owning a gas-powered vehicle?
 None of us are oblivious to prices at the pump, but we might be surprised that we spend as much as $20,000 on gasoline over the lifetime of our cars.
 Fuel aside, maintaining and repairing a motor vehicle can also cost thousands, all told.
 These expenses accumulate with both mundane regularity and messy unpredictability, month after month, year after year.